 Common Cause North Carolina Advisory Board

 Dennis Burns, chair – Dennis is the current chair of Common Cause North Carolina.
-He is a partner at Technology Commercialization Group, LLC, an international life sciences business development firm in RTP.
-He has been a president/general manager of several North Carolina biotech or medical device companies.
+He was a partner at Technology Commercialization Group, LLC, an international development consulting firm in RTP and has been a president/general manager of several North Carolina biotech and medical device companies.
 In addition, Dennis was a Founding Board member of the North Carolina Biosciences Industry Organization (NC BIO) and had a 25-year career as a marketing and licensing executive at three Johnson & Johnson companies and at Richardson-Vicks.

-Mary Morgan, vice chair – Mary was a longtime board member of the N.C.
-Center for Voter Education, which was co-founded by her father, former U.S. Senator Robert Morgan.
-She is an attorney with the N.C.
+Mary Morgan, vice chair – Mary was a longtime board member of the NC Center for Voter Education, which was co-founded by her father, former U.S. Senator Robert Morgan.
+She was Philanthropy Counsel at the N.C.
 Community Foundation for over 15 years and is a Board member of NC Baptist Retirement Homes Foundation.

 Gregory Jenkins – Gregory has a B.A. in Finance and an M.B.A. from the College of Business at Georgia Southern University.
 He currently works with the Town of Cary after previously working for the City of Greensboro and City of Statesboro.
 In addition to serving on the board of Common Cause NC, Gregory is a board member with Greensboro Municipal Federal Credit Union and the Women’s Center of Wake County.